haskell/haskell-ide-engine/docs/Build.md

 The build script `install.hs` defines several targets using the `shake` build system.
 The targets are roughly:

 * `hie-*`: builds and installs the `hie` binaries.
 Also renames the binaries to contain the correct version-number.
-* `build-latest`: builds and installs `hie` for the latest available and supported `ghc` version.
+* `latest`: builds and installs `hie` for the latest available and supported `ghc` version.
-* `build-data`: builds the hoogle-db required by `hie`
+* `data`: builds the hoogle-db required by `hie`
-* `build`:  builds and installs `hie` for the latest supported `ghc` version (like `build-latest`) and the hoogle-db (like `build-data`)
+* `hie`:  builds and installs `hie` for the latest supported `ghc` version (like `latest`) and the hoogle-db (like `data`)
-* `cabal-*`: execute the same task as the original target, but with `cabal` instead of `stack`

 Each `stack-*.yaml` contains references to packages in the submodules.
 Calling `stack` with one of those causes the build to fail if the submodules have not been initialized already.
 The file `shake.yaml` solves this issue invoking the `git` binary itself to update the submodules.
-Moreover, it specifies the correct version of `shake` and is used for installing all run-time dependencies such as `cabal` and `hoogle` if necessary.
+Moreover, it specifies the correct version of `shake` and is used for installing all run-time dependencies such as `hoogle` if necessary.

 ### Run-time dependencies

 `hie` depends on a correct environment in order to function properly:

 * `cabal-install`: This dependency is required by `hie` to handle correctly projects that are not `stack` based.
-You can install an appropriate version using `stack` with the `stack-install-cabal` target.
+You can install it using one of the methods listed here: https://www.haskell.org/cabal/#install-upgrade
 * The `hoogle` database: `hoogle generate` needs to be called with the most-recent `hoogle` version.

 ### Steps to build `hie`